kyleboas/tacticsjournal.com/research/research.md

     <div>
       <div class="r-step-title">Daily Trend Reports</div>
       <div class="r-step-body">
-        One full-length, citation-checked report every day on an emerging tactical pattern detected across the source network.
-Each report traces the signal back to its origin — which sources mentioned it first, how it spread, and why it matters.
+        One full-length, citation-checked report every day on an emerging idea, method, or tactical pattern detected across the source network.
+Each report traces the signal back to its origin — which frontier sources surfaced it first, how it spread across cultures, and why it matters.
 One report per week is free.
 Reports publish at <span class="r-mono">/research/year/month/day/title/</span>
       </div>
     </div>
   </div>